Collapse transition of a Lennard Jones polymer: Results and Discussion

 Finally we also fitted a polynomial of forth order to the inverse of the Boyle temperature assuming the relation

 which has to a lesser degree also been employed in the past \cite{Vogel}.
 Values for $\Theta_i$ are slightly larger but very similar to $\Theta_p$.

-We compare all estimates for the $\Theta$ temperatures in Table \ref{tab:fit_Ttheta}.
+We compare all estimates for the $\Theta$-temperatures in Table \ref{tab:fit_Ttheta}.
 Although the choice of the higher-order correction terms used in eq.\ (\ref{eq:tp4}) can certainly be debated, at the very least we get an impression on how weakly the estimate of the $\Theta$-temperature for our data is influenced by the assumed analytical function.

-All three functions (\ref{eq:tp4},\ref{eq:p4},\ref{eq:hp4}) model the data very well and would be indistinguishable in a plot like Fig.~\ref{fig:boyle}.
-In order to better appreciate the (dis-)agreement the differences between the data and the fits are shown in Figs.~\ref{fig:boyle_log_dev},\ref{fig:boyle_dev},\ref{fig:boyle_inv_dev}.
+All three functions (\ref{eq:tp4}, \ref{eq:p4}, \ref{eq:hp4}) model the data very well and would be indistinguishable in a plot like Fig.~\ref{fig:boyle}.
+In order to ``zoom in'' and to better appreciate the (dis-)agreement the differences between the data and the fits are shown in Figs.~\ref{fig:boyle_log_dev}, \ref{fig:boyle_dev}, \ref{fig:boyle_inv_dev}.
+One can attempt to judge whether the data thus displayed show merely statistical noise by randomly fluctuating around the zero value or whether they constitute a trend that indicates systematic deviations.
 It seems that fits of $q_p$ and $q_i$ both underestimate the Boyle temperatures for long chains and that $q_l$ represents the behavior best.
 For $r_{\rm c}=2\sigma$ the longest chains could be simulated and we fit in Fig.~\ref{fig:T_c2s} the three functional forms to the subset of smaller chains $N<400$ and used them as predictive models for the longer ones.
 While $q_p$ and $q_i$ now clearly underestimate the Boyle temperature, $q_l$ with the logarithmic corrections performs much better.
 Our results thus provide evidence for non-polynomial scaling; specific details, e.g., the exponent $7/11$ can, unfortunately, not be verified at this point.

-Since the $\Theta$ point can also be determined by geometric means the value obtained through extrapolation of the Boyle temperatures can be tested.
+Since the $\Theta$-point can also be determined by geometric means the value obtained through extrapolation of the Boyle temperatures can be tested.
 The method we use is similar to the technique employed in \cite{Yong}.
 At the transition the polymer behaves at large enough scales like a Gaussian random walk which implies that the end-to-end vector should be distributed according to

 This means that for the distribution of the end-to-end distance $r_{\rm ee}=|\mathbf r_{\rm ee}|$ we find

 We, therefore, can define a ``Gau\ss'' temperature $T_{\rm G}$ as the temperature where the second-order term of a quadratic polynomial fitted to $\ln\left(P(r_{\rm ee})/r_{\rm ee}^2\right)$ as a function of $r_{\rm ee}^2$ vanishes (see Fig.~\ref{fig:ree_distr}).